 With regards to emergency or non emergency ambulance services when qualifying liability in tort has been determined, following an investigation of a concern, Welsh Ambulance Services NHS Trust is responsible for managing and funding the redress payment arising from their resident populations.

-18.4 Where a matter is regarded as an individual concern, Cwm Taf will only be responsible for the management of those concerns relating to (excluding commissioning of emergency and non emergency ambulance services) where qualifying liability in Tort is established, which relate to its geographical area of responsibility.
-In such circumstances, the Chief Executive of Cwm Taf will be responsible for investigating and responding to the concern in accordance with The National Health Service (Concerns, Complaints and Redress Arrangements) (Wales) Regulations 2011.
+18.4 Where a matter is regarded as an individual concern, Cwm Taf Morgannwg CTMUHB will only be responsible for the management of those concerns relating to (excluding commissioning of emergency and non emergency ambulance services) where qualifying liability in Tort is established, which relate to its geographical area of responsibility.
+In such circumstances, the Chief Executive of Cwm Taf Morgannwg CTMUHB will be responsible for investigating and responding to the concern in accordance with The National Health Service (Concerns, Complaints and Redress Arrangements) (Wales) Regulations 2011.

 18.5 Individual concerns relating to emergency ambulance services will be referred to the Chief Executive of the provider organisation.

-18.6 Where a matter is regarded as a concern related to emergency ambulance services and where qualifying liability in Tort has been established, Cwm Taf will only be responsible for managing the arrangements for redress arising from its own resident population.
+18.6 Where a matter is regarded as a concern related to emergency ambulance services and where qualifying liability in Tort has been established, Cwm Taf Morgannwg CTMUHB will only be responsible for managing the arrangements for redress arising from its own resident population.

 19. COMMUNICATION